cilindrox/dotfiles/brew/NOTES.md

     brew update && brew upgrade

-If something seems to have gone foobar, just call the doctor:
+If something seems to have gone fubar, just call the doctor:

     brew doctor